High Commission of India

 DEFENCE COOPERATION

-1. Visit of Chief of Royal NZ Navy- Chief of the Royal NZ Navy, Rear Admiral David Proctor, visited India from 19 to 27 February 2024.
-On 21 February 2024, he engaged in discussions with Chief of the Naval Staff R. Hari Kumar in New Delhi.
+35. Visit of Chief of Royal NZ Navy- Chief of the Royal NZ Navy, Rear Admiral David Proctor, visited India from 19 to 27 February 2024.
+In addition to bilateral engagements, the Chief of the Royal NZ Navy also attended the Raisina Dialogue 2024.

-2. Vice Chief of Defence Force of NZ Air Vice-Marshal Tony Davies, visited India from 20 to 24 November 2023 and engaged in discussions with senior Indian military officers, emphasising the deepening of defence ties and bilateral cooperation.
+36. Vice Chief of Defence Force of NZ Air Vice-Marshal Tony Davies, visited India from 20 to 24 November 2023 and engaged in discussions with senior Indian military officers, emphasising the deepening of defence ties and bilateral cooperation.

-1. As part of the Azadi Ka Amrit Mahatsov programme, the National Cadet Corps on behalf of Government of India invited the delegations of the National Cadet Corps/equivalent to the Republic Day Camp.
-From NZ delegation of 10 youths accompanied by 2 guardians participated in various activities of the Republic Day Camp including Republic Day Parade, interaction with dignitaries and visit to various places of historical and cultural importance from 16 January to 29 January 2023.
+39. As part of the Azadi Ka Amrit Mahatsov programme, the National Cadet Corps on behalf of Government of India invited the delegations of the National Cadet Corps/equivalent to the Republic Day Camp.
+From NZ delegation of 10 youths accompanied by 2 guardians participated in various activities of the Republic Day Camp including Republic Day Parade, interaction with dignitaries and visit / sight-seeing to various places of historical and cultural importance from 16 January to 29 January 2023.

-1. Meeting of Defence Ministers: Raksha Mantri Shri Rajnath Singh and NZ Defence Minister Mr. Ron Mark met in Bangkok on the margins of ASEAN Defence Ministers-Plus meeting on 17 November 2022 and discussed full spectrum of defence cooperation.
+41. Meeting of Defence Ministers: Raksha Mantri Shri Rajnath Singh and NZ Defence Minister Mr. Ron Mark met in Bangkok on the margins of ASEAN Defence Ministers-Plus meeting on 17 November 2022 and discussed full spectrum of defence cooperation.

 AGRICULTURE, DAIRY AND PRIMARY SECTOR COOPERATION: